 The second lien, which is generally documented as “Promissory Note B,” is subordinate to Note A, which means investors are paid second if assets must be liquidated to pay off the balance, and the loan to value is also generally higher.
 Therefore, if the balance due cannot be paid in full by liquidating assets, investors of Note A are paid first, and investors of Note B, who are paid afterwards, will suffer the principal loss.

-Loan to Value (LTV) is a term that is very common in commercial real estate lending.
+Loan to Value (LTV) is a term that is very common in commercial real estate investing.
 It is simply the amount of commercial real estate property that is owned outright compared to the amount that is secured against a mortgage.
 To break it down with an example:

 Note A and Note B investors are also subject to risk that increases with loans that have longer maturities.
-In our history of completing $850MM+ loans, we have found that owner-occupied mortgages are subject to varying amounts of stress due to macro-economic factors, personal factors, legal changes, competitive threats both globally and domestically, management and personnel changes, and, finally, environmental factors.
+In our history of completing $1Bn+ loans, we have found that owner-occupied mortgages are subject to varying amounts of stress due to macro-economic factors, personal factors, legal changes, competitive threats both globally and domestically, management and personnel changes, and, finally, environmental factors.
 All of these play a distinct role and affect the small business borrower over time.
 AVANA’s rigorous due diligence, site inspection, and underwriting process allow us to evaluate commercial mortgage requests and lend only to those we feel will endure and perform as viable investments.
 Note A and Note B investors may invest in both short-term (12 months or less) and long-term (60 months) mortgages to provide predictable short-term and long-term earnings.